6 Week Elective Course

 You will also learn various dimensions of mindful communication: inwardly, how to let go of self-criticism and motivate yourself with encouragement; and outwardly, how to stay open, engaged, and connected to others while respecting your boundaries.

-In this six week course you will learn to:
+In this eight week course you will learn to:

 Cultivate positive mental states through meditation